15 Ways to Guarantee Your Money Goes to Your Kids After You Die

 Joint bank accounts typically have a "right of survivorship," meaning if you pass away, the account automatically transfers to the surviving account holder(s) without going through probate.

-As with choosing an executor for your estate, naming a reliable person as a joint account holder is important.
+As with choosing an executor for your estate, it's important to name a reliable person as a joint account holder.
 All joint account holders have equal ownership and control over the money, which may lead to family disputes.

 Establish a trust